 Sally clutches herself tightly as she looks down the hill, watching as the scavengers that have inherited this world we once called our home, fight over pieces of those she called family.

-Follow the below link to purchase A Twistedly Jolly Christmas 2021 and read all 31 five minute short stories from smashwords, or look up A Twisterdly Jolly Christmas 2021 or Matthew Tonks on Amazon to purchase there.
+Follow the below link to purchase A Twistedly Jolly Christmas 2021 and read all 31 five minute short stories.

 Before you lies a piece of a puzzle far grander than you could ever know or imagine.
 For scrawled in blood upon the pages hidden within the above tome is stories twisted thirty-one in all, soaked in the embers of my insanity.
 Five minutes to glimpse inside the eyes of someone new, five minutes to answer, five minutes to sin, five minutes to do almost anything.
 A god, a demon, a harlot, a whore.
 A fascist, a killer, a sinner, a door.
 Death and division, humanity askew.
 A belfry of bats, a sea of black cats, so many moments out there to see, so many things you could see with me.
 So take a seat beside me and call it voodoo, because now you ride with me too…